kibromey23/Machine-Learning/datasets/README.md

-﻿# Datasets Repository
+﻿# Datasets Folder

-Welcome to the Datasets Repository!
+Welcome to the Datasets Folder!

 This repository contains links to various datasets that can be used for machine learning, data analysis, and related projects.
 Below you'll find a link to the datasets available on Google Drive.